 GA Proposals are not optional.
 Don't try to make one that is.
 Many 'Mild' Proposals will have phrases such as "RECOMMENDS" or "URGES", which is just fine.
 The optionality ban refers to language such as "Nations can ignore this Resolution if they want," which is right out.

 Proposals need to be more than just empty rhetoric.
-This includes repeals with no argument, proposals that are questions ("Don't you think we should...?"), and proposals that are just too incomprehensible to make sense of.
+This includes repeals with no argument, one-liners, proposals that are questions ("Don't you think we should...?"), and proposals that are just too incomprehensible to make sense of.

 - Proposal language